sjyk/alphaclean/docs/03-ExternalInfo.md

-# Example 3: Survey Coding with AlphaClean
+# 3. Survey Coding with AlphaClean
  Survey coding is the process of taking the open-ended responses and categorizing them into groups.
 In this example, we have a dataset of 1000 US 2016 presidential election contributions and want to categorize the occupations of the contributors into groups.
  Example 3 `examples/example3.py` shows how this can be done in our framework.
 This example requires at least 8GB of available memory.